Advanced

 • Meta description → your optional issue line.

 • Meta title → your trial badge override.
+Leave it blank to let the band auto-derive the badge from your tier's trial length.

 Author the body in the editor